 How To Prepare Your House Interior For Painting

-Don’t forget about your ceiling when prepping a house interior for painting!
-Ceiling fans and lights need taking care of too.
+Prep the ceiling fan and light fixtures: Don’t forget about your ceiling when prepping a house interior for painting!
+Ceiling fans and lights need to be taken care of too.
 Take off the fan blades and cover the fixture with plastic.